-Section AA - Star Dam Remediation Works and Creation of Habitat 1:500 grazed and cropped prior to the 1950's.
-This activity still occurs on the southern third of the site.
+The site was initially purchased for pastoral use with the land grazed and cropped prior to the 1950's.
+This activity still occurs on the southern third of the site and is not affected by this proposal.
 The landscape in this location is more stable, generally devoid of the pest plant species evident elsewhere on site and there is reduced gully and tunnel erosion.
 The proposal for the land south of Star Dam and west of graded land adjacent to Parwan Creek is the reprofiling of degraded land to a gently undulating ground plane.
 As outlined on the plan, sensitive areas of the landscape (roadside verges, land adjacent to the creek, etc) will be vegetated with suitable indigenous species.
 The less sensitive areas of the site will be sown with pasture grasses and cropped as part of ongoing management.
 Access routes will be defined and managed accordingly while the management strategies outlined in the Growling Grass Frog Management Plan prepared by Zone Environmental will be in place.
 Protection measures will be executed during the remediation works.